 - Sleep disorders

-Family Medicine Doctors and Internal Medicine Specialist Are Trained Differently
+Family Medicine and Internal Medicine Doctors Are Trained Differently

 Studies for family practitioners and internists begin much the same way, with four years of medical school and three years of residency.
-During this time, they learn the same general curriculum and receive, for the most part, the same training.
+During this time, they learn the same general curriculum and receive mostly the same training.
 It’s what happens next that creates the differences between the two types of physicians.

-Family medicine doctors sometimes start practicing right after residency, but most choose to continue their education with specific focus on pediatrics, obstetrics, gynecology and geriatrics — all so they’re positioned well to care for patients at every age and stage.
+Family medicine doctors sometimes start practicing right after residency, but most choose to continue their education with a specific focus on pediatrics, obstetrics, gynecology and geriatrics.

-Internal medicine doctors, on the other hand, tend to study for several more years with specific emphasis on hospital-based care.
-Additional training may also focus on subspecialties such as emergency medicine and critical care, for example.
+Internal medicine doctors tend to study for several more years with a specific emphasis on hospital-based care.
+An internal medicine doctor might also undergo subspecialty training to become a pulmonologist or a cardiologist, for example.

 Family Medicine Specialists and Internists Practice in Different Care Settings

-Family doctors will almost always see you in an outpatient clinic or office, and some simple procedures such as sutures, colonoscopies and joint injections can be performed right in the office.
-There are even virtual care options for family medicine that allow you to connect with a doctor via a smart phone, tablet or desktop computer — all while still offering the comprehensive range of whole-person care you would expect from an in-person visit.
+Family doctors almost always see you in an outpatient clinic or office.
+Some simple procedures such as sutures, colonoscopies and joint injections can be performed right in the office.
+There are even virtual care options for family medicine that allow you to connect with a doctor via a smartphone, tablet or desktop computer — all while still receiving the comprehensive range of whole-person care you would expect from an in-person visit.

-Internal medicine doctors, however, may see you in an outpatient or inpatient setting.
-Primary care internists will likely see patients in an office, whereas secondary care internists (also referred to as hospitalists) will see patients in an inpatient hospital setting.
+Internal medicine doctors may see you in an outpatient or inpatient setting.
+Primary care internists will likely see patients in an office, whereas secondary care internists (or hospitalists) will see patients in an inpatient hospital setting.

 Should I See a Family Doctor or an Internist?

-When considering the question, “Should I see a family doctor or an internist?,” the most important factor to consider is your own comfort level.
+When considering whether you should see a family doctor or an internist, the most important factor is your own comfort level.
 You should feel completely confident with the person helping you navigate a life of whole-person wellness.
-If you’re not sure which type of physician you should choose, you might consider a few significant factors
+If you’re not sure which type of physician you should choose, you might consider a few significant factors such as:

 Do you have young children?
 Are you caring for aging parents?
 Many people find it beneficial to choose one doctor for their entire family.
 This allows the doctor to get to know your family’s unique dynamics and become familiar with possible genetic health risks and family health histories.
-A family practitioner may be the right choice for comprehensive, whole-family care.
+While they can also treat specific conditions unique to you, a family practitioner may be the right choice for comprehensive, whole-family care.